exercism/go/exercises/practice/isbn-verifier/.approaches/iterate-runes/content.md

 If neither of those two conditions apply, then, if the character is not a dash, it is an illegal character and the function immediately returns `false`.
-If the character is a dash, then the loop continues without decrementing the position.
+If the character is a dash, then the iterating continues without decrementing the position.

-After the loop finishes, the function returns whether the position is at the expected value of `0`, and if the sum is evenly divisible by 11.
+After the iterating finishes, the function returns whether the position is at the expected value of `0`, and if the sum is evenly divisible by 11.

 [runes]: https://golangdocs.com/rune-in-golang